 In the Authentication section, select Required to select and configure an authentication method for accessing the selected server.

-- Under Additional Authentication Options, select the checkbox for one or more authentication options you want to use.
-See the table at the end of this topic for a description of each option.
+Under Additional Authentication Options, select the checkbox for one or more authentication methods.

-- In the Internal Scanning section, if your scan uses an internal server that is not exposed to the public internet, you can configure Internal Scan Management (ISM) to enable access to that server.
+In the Internal Scanning section, if your scan uses an internal server that is not exposed to the public internet, you can configure Internal Scanning Management (ISM) to enable access to that server.
 Select a configured ISM gateway and endpoint for accessing the server.

 In the Advanced Options section, you can configure a custom user agent that API Scanning sends with each API request.
 By default, API Scanning identifies as the originator of the scan with